mshagirov/pythonlab/_02-lab-1/03-project-vscode.md

 and future labs.
 Inside it, we will create directories for each lab, and each lab folder will contain all the projects for that given lab.
 I copied this structure from [Lane (boot.dev)](https://blog.boot.dev/misc/how-i-organize-my-local-development-environment/).
-You are welcome to continue using `workspace` for your own future projects.
+You are welcome to continue using `workspace` for your future projects.

 - Create and open a new python (text) file in the `dna-analyser`.
 Name the file `main.py`.